astropy/astropy/docs/io/ascii/fast_ascii_io.rst

 Fast converter
 ^^^^^^^^^^^^^^
-Since floating-point values can only occupy so much space in memory (64 bits for numpy's ``float64``), values with a large number of significant figures must be rounded.
-Input values should ideally be converted to the nearest possible floating-point approximation; that is, the conversion should be correct within half of the distance between the two closest representable values, or 0.5 `ULP
+Input floating-point values should ideally be converted to the nearest possible floating-point approximation; that is, the conversion should be correct within half of the distance between the two closest representable values, or 0.5 `ULP